Students Gain Valuable Skills at Pittsburgh Internships

-However, the same medical interest that brought Gilbert to Lifeware Labs served as a rewarding challenge.
+That interest in medicine brought Gilbert to Lifeware Labs, which proved to be a rewarding challenge.
 Throughout the internship, he had to develop his knowledge about medical terminology and principles so he could understand which datapoints were valuable and what programs could be improved.

 Besides his coding experience, Jordan also appreciated the chance to develop his public speaking and presentation skills.
-On Fridays, he would present his work from that week to his coworkers and supervisors.
+On Fridays, he would present his work to coworkers and supervisors.

 "Those weekly presentations helped me a lot because I'm pretty reserved, pretty shy for the most part," said Gilbert.
 "Having to go out there and publicly speak for everyone was sometimes hard, but it was something where I got better the more I did it."

-“We’ve participated for the past three years (2019, 2020 and 2021), and they’ve been wonderful and unique experiences each year,” said Charalambides.
-“Every year we get hard-working and creative individuals who I must say have been extremely easy to work with.”
+"We've participated for the past three years, and they've been wonderful and unique experiences," said Charalambides.
+"Every year we get hard-working and creative individuals who I must say have been extremely easy to work with."

 Over the summer, Charalambides worked to prioritize Gilbert's growth and development.
 They would talk every day about any questions or problems Gilbert and provide constant feedback.